Emam96/Camunda_Setup/webModeler.md

 We can download the modeler from [here](https://camunda.com/download/modeler/) it's a compressed folder that includes **Camunda Modeler.exe** by clicking on it, you will launch the modeler.

-You can create new BPMN diagrams and DMN diagrams, save it and deploy it to your local setup and run it from the modeler using test data, or re-run them from Operate app.
+You can create new BPMN diagrams and DMN diagrams, save them deploy them to your local setup, and run them from the modeler using test data, or re-run them from the Operate app.

-You need to connect the modeler to the local setup, it's done by changing the deplyement settings as follow:
+You need to connect the modeler to the local setup, it's done by changing the deployment settings as follows:

 <img src = "deploy.png">